Free Museum Days (and Always Free Museums!) in Connecticut

 Connecticut Museum of Culture and History - Hartford

 The first Saturday and Sunday of the month, the museum offers family programming on a different theme.
 It's free and great for kids up to 10.
-The museum has rotating displays, relating to Connecticut history - some you have never heard of!
-The second floor is VERY kid-friendly with walk in playscapes based in history for kids to get their hands on.
-A worthwhile trip!
-This is a drop-in program, no registration is needed.
+The museum has rotating displays, relating to Connecticut history, including some you have never heard of!
+The second floor is VERY kid-friendly, with walk in playscapes based in history.
+A worthwhile trip, this drop-in program requires no registration.

 Free admission: Free family program in the first weekend of the month.